 Members of the Credit Union may also be eligible to purchase Deferred Shares issued by the Credit Union under the terms and obligations as set out in an Issue Document(s).
 Upon purchase, the Credit Union shall issue a share certificate showing ownership of a Deferred Share(s).

-For any Deferred Share(s) issued to a Member the Credit Union must transfer an equivalent amount (in whole pounds) to its reserve account.
+For any Deferred Share(s) issued to a Member, the Credit Union must transfer an equivalent amount (in whole pounds) to its reserve account.

 Deferred shares are repayable but non-withdrawable.
 Deferred shares are transferable but shall only be transferred to another Member of the Credit Union.